commercetools/commercetools-payone-integration/docs/Field-Mapping.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 > for better readability you might want to use a ["wide github"](https://chrome.google.com/webstore/detail/wide-github/kaalofacklcidaampbokdplbklpeldpj) plugin in your Browser

+# TODO: ITEMS TO BE DISCUSSED

+With PAYONE:

+ * TODO (probably already spoken about): which notify_versions can occur if we use the latest API version? only 7.5?
+   * -> klärt Hr.
+Kuchel intern.
+ * concerning checkout documentation: what's the security feature of the hash? it's just done over the fields that are plaintext in the page and there is no secret in the hash, too.

+Feedback an PAYONE:
+ * es wäre extrem hilfreich, wenn die sequencenumber schon in der response vom capture wäre und nicht erst in der notification.
+ * es wäre einfacher, wenn eine cancellation (chargeback / rücklastschrift) eine eigene sequencenumber bekäme
+ * ein Beispielablauf, der teilweise bezahlung zeigt (entweder bei vorkasse oder wenn dunning mit zahlung überlappt) wäre hilfreich fürs Verständnis.
+ * doku zu best practices wäre auch hilfreich (z.B. themen wie refund vs. debit).

 # Payment methods covered